 What are vanilla latte cupcakes

-A few years ago we got a Breville espresso machine so we can spoil ourselves with vanilla lattes on the regular. & since everyone is also obsessed with my vanilla cupcake recipe, I thought I’d combine the two.
+A few years ago we got a Breville espresso machine so we can spoil ourselves with vanilla lattes on the regular. & since everyone in my family is also obsessed with my vanilla cupcake recipe, I thought I’d combine the two.

 How to make the best vanilla cupcakes